-Some common issues when working behind a proxy:
+Some common issues when working behind a proxy are:

-First check what are the details of your proxy.
-In Windows, run a
+First, check what the details of your proxy are.
+In Windows, run an

 ipconfig /all command and look for your proxy settings.
 You must retrieve the following information:

 To run Snyk from behind a proxy, use an environment variable to point to your proxy.

 Snyk supports a set of environment variables to enforce specific proxy settings:

 For example, to configure a proxy and run a Snyk test with the new proxy value, run: